Families of Texas church shooting victims sue gun retailer

 SAN ANTONIO (AP) - Family members of victims of a Texas church shooting are suing a sporting goods chain that sold the weapons used in the 2017 massacre.

 The lawsuit filed in state district court in San Antonio alleges Academy Sports & Outdoors illegally sold the assault-style rifle, high-capacity magazine and ammunition to Devin Kelley.
-It argues Kelley shouldn’t have been able buy the firearm from the New Braunfels, Texas story because he showed an ID from Colorado, which prohibits the sale of high-capacity weapons.
+It argues Kelley shouldn’t have been able buy the firearm from the New Braunfels, Texas, store because he showed an ID from Colorado, which prohibits the sale of high-capacity weapons.

 Kelley used the weapons to kill more than two dozen people at the First Baptist Church of Sutherland Springs.
 Each family seeks $1 million in damages.